Treatment With Pharmacological Agents in Peripheral Arterial Disease Patients Does Not Result in Biomechanical Gait Changes

 Journal of Applied Biomechanics

-Huisinga, Jessie M.; Pipinos, Iraklis; Stergiou, Nicholas; and Johanning, Jason, "Treatment With Pharmacological Agents in Peripheral Arterial Disease Patients Does Not Result in Biomechanical Gait Changes" (2010).
+Huisinga, Jessie M.; Pipinos, Iraklis; Stergiou, Nikolaos; and Johanning, Jason, "Treatment With Pharmacological Agents in Peripheral Arterial Disease Patients Does Not Result in Biomechanical Gait Changes" (2010).
 Journal Articles.
 12.